marc2332/freya/book/src/learn/state_management/signals.md

             onclick,
             "{count}"
             // Because the signal is being read here,
-            // everytime that it gets mutated this component
+            // everytime that it gets mutated, this component
-            // will rerun as it received a read subscription.
+            // will rerender as it has a read subscription.
-            // It is the same as using "{count.read()}".
+            // "{count}" is the same as using "{count.read()}".
         }
     )
 }